Green roof: Singapore

-Singapore installed a green roof on a bus in 2019 as part of an experiment led by researchers at the National University of Singapore.
-Green roofs on bus stops in Singapore were found to reduce ambient temperatures by up to 2C.
+Singapore installed green roofs on 10 public buses in 2019 as part of an experiment led by researchers at the National University of Singapore.
+Green roofs on bus stops in Singapore were found to reduce ambient temperatures by up to 2 °C.

 Switzerland

 Switzerland has one of Europe's oldest green roofs, created in 1914 at the Moos lake water-treatment plant, Wollishofen, Zürich.
 Its filter tanks have 30000 m2 of flat concrete roofs.
 To keep the interior cool and prevent bacterial growth in the filtration beds, a drainage layer of gravel and a 15 cm layer of soil was spread over the roofs, which had been waterproofed with asphalt.
 A meadow developed from seeds already present in the soil; it is now a haven for many plant species, some of which are now otherwise extinct in the district, most notably 6,000 Orchis morio (green-winged orchid).
 More recent Swiss examples can be found at Klinikum 1 and Klinikum 2, the Cantonal Hospitals of Basel, and the Sihlpost platform at Zürich's main railway station.